-- Thinly shred the cabbage and place in a bowl with 1tsp salt.
+- Thinly shred the cabbage and place in a bowl with 1 teaspoon salt.
 Mix well and leave while you prepare the rest (this will give the cabbage a great texture by removing some of the water and season it at the same time).

-- Mix the Gran Luchito Chipotle Mayo, sour cream, Gran Luchito Smoked Chipotle Paste and 1tsp lime juice.
+- Mix the Gran Luchito Chipotle Mayo, sour cream, Gran Luchito Chipotle Paste and 1 teaspoon lime juice.

 - Warm the Gran Luchito Soft Taco Wraps in the microwave or oven.
 Top each tortilla with a spoonful of the beef, some shredded cabbage, a drizzle of the spicy mayo and some fresh coriander leaves.
 Serve with lime wedges and Gran Luchito Jalapeño & Pineapple.

 Your free Taco guide will be emailed to you immediately.
 Subscribe now for a free copy of the Gran Luchito e-cookbook filled with delicious, authentic Mexican recipes and join our mailing list for all the latest recipes, news and blog updates.